• Skip to primary navigation

 Gather the ingredients to make sour cream pound cake.
 You'll need all-purpose flour, butter, sugar, eggs, salt, baking soda, vanilla extract, and sour cream.

-While the stand mixer is running, sift the flour and baking soda into a large bowl.
+1. While the stand mixer is running, sift the flour and baking soda into a large bowl. (image 3)

-Once the butter is thoroughly creamed, lightly beat the eggs and gradually add them to the butter mixture.
-Add a tablespoon or two of the flour with each addition of egg to prevent the batter from curdling.
+2. Add the eggs one at a time to the butter mixture.
+Add a tablespoon or two of the flour with each addition of egg to prevent the batter from curdling. (image 4)

-Next, add the wet and dry ingredients in a couple of stages, mixing for about 5 seconds between each addition.
-This short mixing time will prevent the batter from being overmixed and tough.
+1. Next, add the wet and dry ingredients in 2 stages, mixing for about 5 seconds between each addition.
+This short mixing time will prevent the batter from being overmixed and tough. (image 5)

-Turn the mixer to high speed for a few seconds, then gently fold the batter with a spatula.
-Make sure that no flour is sticking to the bottom or sides of the mixing bowl.
+2. Turn the mixer to high speed for a few seconds, then gently fold the batter with a spatula.
+Make sure that no flour is sticking to the bottom or sides of the mixing bowl. (image 6)

-Then, gently pour the batter into a buttered and floured bundt pan, and smooth the surface of the batter.
+1. Then, gently pour the batter into a buttered and floured bundt pan, and smooth the surface of the batter. (image 7)

-Bake at 350 F for about 1 hour, until a skewer inserted into the deepest part comes out clean.
+2. Bake at 350°F for about 1 hour, until a skewer inserted into the deepest part comes out clean.
 Don't open the oven door while it bakes, or the cake might fall.
-Let it cool for 5 minutes in the pan.
+Let it cool for 5 minutes in the pan. (image 8)

-After the sour cream pound cake has cooled for 5 minutes, turn it out onto a wire rack and let it cool completely before slicing.
-Cutting it too soon will make it gummy.
+1. After the sour cream pound cake has cooled for 5 minutes, turn it out onto a wire rack and let it cool completely before slicing.
+Cutting it too soon will make it gummy. (image 9)

-The divine smell of this dessert will make you excited to dig into its crunchy caramelized crust and moist interior.
-Serve it with whipped cream and fresh berries for a delightful summertime dessert!
+2. The divine smell of this dessert will make you excited to dig into its crunchy caramelized crust and moist interior.
+Serve it with whipped cream and fresh berries for a delightful summertime dessert! (image 10)

 Recipe FAQ